equinor/fmu-dataio/examples/README.md

 ## Examples
-This folder contains scripts, config and input data to generate the examples used to demonstrate how `fmu-dataio` can be used for different contexts, and for different data types.
+This folder contains scripts, config and input data to generate the examples used to demonstrate how `fmu-dataio` can be used for different contexts.

-In addition, you will also find examples of metadata that `fmu-dataio` produces under the `/share/metadata` folder.
+In addition, you will also find examples of metadata that `fmu-dataio` produces under the `/example_metadata` folder.
 These files are used by the unit tests to test the Pydantic logic.

-### Folders and files
+### Subfolders and files
-If you study the folder structure under `/examples`, you will see that there are three realizations folders:
-* Most of the logic and data exports are done by the scripts in `realization-0`.
-* The two other realizations, `realization-1` and `realization-9` are only there to export some simple surfaces needed in order to be able to run aggregations.

-The `/script` folder located at the `/examples` root contains scripts that are not related to any specific realizations:
-* `export_fmu_case.py`: A script that creates a new fmu case based on the current schema version.
-* `aggregate_surfaces.py`: A script that runs aggregations over the surfaces exported by the three realizations.

-### Running the scripts
+Brief explanation of the subfolders and their purpose:
+* `/example_exports`: Contains code examples of how you can use `fmu-dataio` to export files and metadata, both for RMS and non-RMS data.
+* `/fmuconfig`: Contains the global variables file used in the example exports.
+* `/example_metadata`: Contains examples of metadata exported by `fmu-dataio`.
+These files are used by the unit tests to test the Pydantic logic.
+* `/metadata_scripts`: Contains scripts used to create and process metadata files, a depedency for the `update_examples.sh` script.
+* `/archived_examples`: Contains export examples that are no longer used in the documentation or tests, but that might still be useful to keep as examples.

+#### The script `update_examples.sh`
-The bash script `run_examples.sh` runs all the python export scripts in the correct order and exports files and metadata to its right location so that they can be accessed by the documentation and test files.
-The `run_examples.sh` script will mainly be run by other processes to make sure files and metadata are up to date.
+* Runs all the example export scripts in the correct order and uses the exported data to update the files and metadata referenced in the documentation and test files.
+In this way the example files and metadata will always be up to date with the latest models and schema version.
+* The script will mainly be run by other processes to make sure files and metadata are up to date:
+    * The schema update script `update-schemas` runs `update_examples.sh` to update the metadata examples so that they are in sync with the updated schema.
+    * The documentation builder runs `update_examples.sh` to update the metadata and files that are referenced in the example documentation.
-If you run it manually, make sure to run it from the root folder of the `fmu-dataio` project.
-Example:
+* NB!
+If you run the script manually, make sure to run it from the root folder of the `fmu-dataio` project.
-* `cd path/to/root/of/fmu-dataio/project`
-* `bash ./examples/run_examples.sh`